IMPLICATIONS INTERNATIONAL BUSINESS OF TRUMP’S PLANS TO PUT AMERICA FIRST

 On 22 January 2025, on BNR News Radio 📻

-TRANSFERs CEO, Gerald Baal, was asked to explain entrepreneurs and export directors on how Donald Trump’s election to the presidency will affect international trade with the USA and proposes solutions to this situation.
+TRANSFERs CEO, Gerald Baal, was asked to explain to entrepreneurs and export directors on how Donald Trump’s election to the presidency will affect international trade with the USA and proposes solutions to this situation.

 The second part of the interview was a very fascinating business stories of entrepreneur Patrick de Nekker, from earth water